 Firms that are interested in providing the required services to the Greenville Recreation and Parks Department (GRPD) are invited to submit a Statement of Qualifications (SOQ), in electronic format along with four paper hard copies, to Ross Peterson at 101 Hooker Rd Greenville, NC 27834, and rpeterson@greenvillenc.gov.
 Each firm is solely responsible for the timely delivery of its SOQ.
-All SOQs must be received by 2:00 pm local time on Tuesday, July 19, 2022. .
+All SOQs must be received by 2:00 pm local time on Tuesday, July 19, 2022.
+No Qualification Packages will be accepted after this deadline.
 Firms accept all risks of late delivery regardless of fault.